gracefulife/clova-developer-guide/en/CIC/References/CICInterface/SpeechRecognizer.md

 ## ExpectSpeech directive {#ExpectSpeech}

 Instructs the client to enable its microphone and receive user voice input.
-CIC sends this directive to engage a multi-turn conversation to request additional information, because the information provided in the original user request was inadequate.
+CIC sends this directive to engage a multi-turn dialogue to request additional information, because the information provided in the original user request was inadequate.
 To send the user voice request to CIC, use the [`SpeechRecognizer.Recognize`](#Recognize) event.

 ### Payload fields